CosticaPuntaru/react-vs-angular/readme.md

 ![](https://raw.githubusercontent.com/facebook/flux/master/docs/img/flux-diagram-white-background.png)

 ## mvvm

 ![](https://www.objc.io/images/issue-13/mvvm1-16d81619.png)

-**Note:** the fallowing data flow is what a developer should be aware of, its not 100% what happends but is what developers sees from it.
+**Note:** the following data flow is what a developer should be aware of, its not 100% what happends but is what developers sees from it.

 ## lets take a simple example